LightningCreations/lclib/doc/io/IOWrapper.md

 Represents a InputStream that reads from a raw C File Handle.
 The handle is owned and usually opened by the input stream.
 Additionally the file is closed in its destructor.

 If multiple FileInputStreams are open to the same resource, (Until 1.3): the behavior is undefined (As of 1.3): the files read from the resource independently of each other.
-If a FileOutputStream is open to the same resource as a FileInputStream it is unspecified if the effects of writing
+If a FileOutputStream is open to the same resource as a FileInputStream it is unspecified if calls to write affect calls to read.

 #### Base Class</h4> ####
 Extends (public) InputStream